thomaspernet/Financial_dependency_pollution/01_data_preprocessing/02_transform_tables/08_dominated_industry_ownership.md

 A dominated sector is defined as positive when the average output of the firms is above the cross secteur average
 * Compute the firm’s industrial output average
-* Compute the firm’s national average
+* Compute the firm’s national median

 ## Example step by step